HLSources/afterburner-game-clone/README.md

 ## I want to compile the game from source, how do I do that?

+### Prerequisites

+*64-bit builds of the game will be supported in future, but are not at the moment.* Until 64-bit support is properly implemented, 32-bit compilers and libraries are required.

 Ensure that you have Python 3 installed on your computer, as well as the appropriate C/C++ development tools for your platform (Windows and Linux are supported).
 You will also need to ensure that the **32-bit development** version of the [SDL2 library](https://www.libsdl.org/download-2.0.php) is installed.
 If this is not available for download for your platform, you should compile it from source.

-For detailed information on the prerequisites for compiling, see the Xash3D FWGS readme [here](https://github.com/FWGS/xash3d-fwgs), or at the bottom of this file.
+For detailed information on the prerequisites for your platform, see the Xash3D FWGS readme [here](https://github.com/FWGS/xash3d-fwgs), or at the bottom of this file.
+Note that some of the 32-bit dependencies on Linux may also need to have their 64-bit counterparts installed in order for the configuration step to correctly detect them; for example, on Ubuntu the `libfreetype-dev` and `libfontconfig1-dev` dependencies need to be installed alongside their `libfreetype-dev:i386` and `libfontconfig1-dev:i386` counterparts.

-*Note that 64-bit builds of the game will be supported in future, but are not at the moment.*

-Clone this repository using `git clone --recursive`.
-If you don't use the `--recursive` switch, the game **will not** compile without manually updating the subrepositories.
+Finally, clone this repository using `git clone --recursive`.
+If you don't use the `--recursive` switch, the game **will not** compile without manually initialising the subrepositories.
+If you find yourself needing to do this, run `git submodule update --init --recursive` from within the root directory of the repository.

+### Building

 To build, open a terminal in the root of the repository and call: